 We are delighted to announce the fourth annual International Conference on Game Jams, Hackathons, and Game Creation Events (ICGJ 2019).
 ICGJ is an interdisciplinary conference for researchers, educators, professionals, and event organizers across various fields related to game jams, hackathons and other game development events.
 This one-day conference is hosted at GitHub HQ in San Francisco on March 17, 2019.
-Pre-conference activities are run on March 16, 2019 (Location pending).
+Pre-conference activities are run on March 16, 2019 (Location TBD).

 The fourth ICGJ builds on the previous three conferences, as well as numerous workshops and discussions on the subject.
 The previous conference proceedings have been published in the ACM Digital Library, the same is expected for 2019.

 Aims and ScopeGame jams and other game creation events have established their role within game development communities for the past decade.
 Game jams, hackathons and similar events for game development have their own unique features and they foster maker communities around the globe in various ways.
 Game jam and hackathon events are run by educational institutions, companies, communities and individuals alike, in smaller or larger scale providing platforms for a diverse set of studies as well as spaces for learning and experimentation.
 The impact of these events extend to the social, technological, educational and other elements of the maker-community ecosystem.
-For these reasons it is an important area of scholarly interest.
+For these reasons is an important area of scholarly interest.

 The aim of the conference is to improve our collective understanding of the widespread cultures of game creation events as well as provide a platform for critical examination, information sharing and future collaboration between scholars, participants, industry professionals and mediators.